hansjovis/lynx/README.md

 ## Plans for the future
  - Add SASS to adequately handle CSS files.
- - Create a build pipeline for the admin script files.
  - Start fleshing out the admin by adding a sidebar navigation menu.